Riddim-GLiTCH/Riddim-GLiTCH/README.md

 ### What do I do?
 short answer: yes.

-long asnwer: I am very sporadic, and tend to jump from project to project.
+long answer: I am very sporadic, and tend to jump from project to project.
 Additionally, I am learning lots of new things as we speak.
 My main goal is to master [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)), And eventually settle my work in a more stable field.
 I'd like to eventually become a mod developer.

 ### Why are you here?
 Why is anyone here?